 No, the application can be made by you.
 The application form should be completed and submitted alongside the relevant supporting documentation as stated in the answer to FAQ 4.
 At any point, however, you may instruct a solicitor to act on your behalf.

 If you do not have electronic copies of some or all of your supporting evidence, you can send us paper copies by post.
 Any original or photocopied documentation sent by post should be marked with your unique reference number which will have been provided in the e-mail sent acknowledging receipt of your application form.

 If evidence is missing from your application when we receive it, we will write to you setting out what is missing and asking you to provide the relevant information.
 Your application will be put on hold until this is received.
 If you do not send us the further information requested, a decision on your eligibility will be made solely on the evidence you have sent.

 If you have any questions about your application or the supporting evidence required, please do not hesitate to contact Topmark Claims Management.

 If you have a solicitor you may want to ask them to help you progress your application.
 Otherwise, please contact TopMark Claims Management so that we may assist and determine how best to go about obtaining this information.

-As the scheme administrator, TopMark Claims Management are bound by strict rules concerning the storage and unauthorised disclosure of information relating to a person and acquired in the course of administering the scheme.
+As the scheme administrator, Davies Group Ltd and its subsidiary TopMark Claims Management are bound by strict rules concerning the storage and unauthorised disclosure of information relating to a person and acquired in the course of administering the scheme.
 These rules go beyond those contained in the Data Protection Act 1998.